Some people just love taking all the fun out of ‘fun size’…

 3. Personally, I think mini chocolate bars are great.

-If this sounds like you, find a Dietitian who specializes in mindful or intuitive eating who can help you work on improving your relationship with food (and maybe even your relationship with yourself!)
+If this sounds like you, find a Dietitian (like me!) who can help you work on improving your relationship with food (and maybe even your relationship with yourself!)

 So, don’t let the diet culture get ya down.
 Go ahead and enjoy one of your Halloween (or Christmas, or Easter, or whenever-the-hell-you-want) treats, without feeling guilty or like you need to torture yourself at the gym in order to “pay” for what you’ve eaten.
 Please!
 Exercise regularly because you LIKE it, and it makes you feel good, not because you’re trying to pay for your sugary sins.
 Trust me, it’s worth it!